kileymeehan/blupi/README.md

 ## 🔑 Logging In

-BLUPE uses Google Sign-In to keep your account secure.
+Blupi uses Google Sign-In to keep your account secure.
 You'll need:
 - A Google account, or
 - An email address and password to create a new account